shobhakartiwari/iOS_Lead_Interview/README.md

 ## 58. What will be the output of the following Swift code used in Shobhakar Tiwari's iOS Mock Interview session?
 <img width="321" alt="Screenshot 2024-12-07 at 11 53 21 PM" src="https://github.com/user-attachments/assets/9a3d04c5-b9ae-4291-8b7d-027bfabcebc2">

+- Options are  :
+#1. iOS Swift Mock
+#2.
+UIKit Trialing
+#3.
+Compile-time Error
+#4.
+Runtime Error

-- Answer : iOS Swift Mock
+- Answer : #3.
+Compile-time Error.

 ## Contributing